 If you are filing a wrongful death claim on behalf of a child, the amount of compensation is generally less than it would be for an adult.
 That’s because financial dependence usually isn't a factor.
 To learn more about your rights, contact a wrongful death attorney about damages in Peachtree City.

 There is obviously no price tag that can be placed on the life of a child.
 Yet recovery may have limitations for parents because of the lack of pecuniary (financial) loss.

 Most of the time parents can receive damages that address medical expenses and reasonable funeral costs.
 There also may be compensation available that addresses mental anguish and other psychological suffering.
 Beyond that, it would need to be proven that the child made a financial contribution, although earning potential is often considered.

 This type of scenario might be seen in the loss of a teenaged child.
 If the child worked and contributed to the household, it could be taken into consideration.
 According to the Governor’s Office of Highway Safety in Georgia (GOHS), in 2010, most crashes involving teens occurred on weekdays after school between 3 p.m. and 6 p.m.
 However, the teen driver isn't at fault in all cases; they may be the result of someone else’s negligence.

 Wrongful Death Attorney in Peachtree City

 When it comes to wrongful death claim eligibility, it’s important to know who is and isn’t able to file a claim.
 Seeking legal counsel can help you better understand your legal rights.
-Whatever the age, if your child was fatally injured, contact the Law Offices of Shane Smith at 1-707-487-8999.
+Whatever the age, if your child was fatally injured, contact the Shane Smith Law at 1-707-487-8999.
 We can explain the types of damages that may be available.